 2. How much do you charge for your services?

 Knowing how much an attorney charges for their services allows you to effectively manage your finances and eliminate hassles later on.
-The payment depends on the type of case involved.
-Many lawyers bill clients by the hour, while some charge a flat fee.
+The payment depends on the type of case involved and many lawyers bill clients by the hour, while some charge a flat fee.

 3. Have you handled similar cases to mine?